-Robeco has a Good Governance policy to assess governance practices of companies.
+The Sub-fund invests in government bonds, to which Robeco's Good Governance policy is not applicable.
+Robeco does have a Good Governance policy to assess governance practices of companies.
 The policy describes how Robeco determines if and when a company does not follow good governance practices and is therefore excluded from the initial investment universe for the Sub-fund.
-Robeco's Good Governance policy applies to the Sub-fund and tests on a set of governance criteria that reflect widely recognized industry established norms and include topics as employee relations, management structure, tax compliance and remuneration.
+Robeco's Good Governance policy applies tests on a set of governance criteria that reflect widely recognized industry-established norms and include topics as employee relations, management structure, tax compliance and remuneration.